masson-group-ohiouniversity/Equilibrist/README.md

 # Equinix

-Fitting software for equilibrium titrations and kinetics experiments.
+Fitting software for complex chemical equilibria and kinetics from NMR and absorption spectroscopy data.
-Supports UV-Vis, NMR, and concentration data.
-Runs entirely on your computer — no data is sent anywhere.

 ---